dhis2-chap/Assessment_example_singlepred/README.md

 # Minimalist Example of Model Assessment

 This document provides a minimalist example of how to write Python code for basic model assessment.
 The data and model are taken from the `minimalist_example` repository.
-The model is evaluated using Mean Absolute Error (MAE), assuming a single predicted value per month.
-This example is neither CHAP-compatible nor a robust evaluation pipeline.
+The model is evaluated using Mean Absolute Error (MAE), but it can be easily modified to calculate other metrics as well.
+To keep the example simple, we assume that the data contains only one region.
+This evaluation is neither CHAP-compatible nor a robust evaluation pipeline.
 Its sole purpose is to serve as a simple introduction to writing model assessment code.

 ## Running assessment in isolation